 Model for Household Spending Behavior in Hardware.
 As shown in Table 35, the model of best fit that predicts spending in hardware have two predictors namely: household income and brand conscious decision-making style (CDM2).
 The model predicts a variance of around 3.9 percent (R2=.039) of the total variance in household spending in hardware.

-Table 35.
-Model Summary Table for Spending Behavior in Hardware b.
+b.
 Predictors: (Constant), household income, household size, situation4average, CDM4 average c.
 Dependent Variable: total spending for specialty stores